 The combination of these two features also results in more insightful sleep data.
 There's also the Body Battery feature, which monitors your energy levels by gathering data from activity, sleep, stress, and heart rate variability (HRV).
 This will be instrumental in determining when to schedule workouts and rest based on your energy levels.

 There are multiple options for how you want to exercise with the Garmin Vivoactive 4.
 You can choose from over 20 preloaded sports apps, including running, cycling, swimming, yoga, and more.
 You can also take advantage of the preset workouts from Garmin Connect or follow the training plans from Garmin Coach.
-You'll have over 40 on-screen workouts for strength training, cardio, yoga, and pilates.
-Some users might prefer to create customizable workouts, which is another option on this watch.
+In addition, you'll have over 40 on-screen workouts for strength training, cardio, yoga, and pilates.
+Finally, some users might prefer to create customizable workouts, another option on this watch.

 Other key features include onboard, 5ATM water resistance, Garmin Pay, smartphone notifications, and music storage.
 If you're feeling stressed, you can use the stress tracking feature designed to help you relax.
-In fact, you can choose to receive relaxation reminders that will prompt you to do a short breathing activity when your stress levels are high.
+You can choose to receive relaxation reminders that prompt you to do a short breathing activity when your stress levels are high.
 The breathwork activities monitor your stress and respiration to help you better understand how you're breathing.

 Samsung Galaxy Watch 3 vs. Garmin Vivoactive 4: Which should you buy?

 The best way to determine which smartwatch you should buy is to determine how you plan to use it.
 If you're set on finding a premium wearable that is connected in every possible way, you'll want to choose the Samsung Galaxy Watch 3.
 That is, of course, if you can stomach the steep price tag.